• Menu

 • Kids should be required to wear helmets.

 • Remember: Beginner runs are not the same as GREEN runs.
-Just because it’s labeled green doesn’t mean your kids are ready to cruise down it after one lesson.
+Just because it’s labeled green doesn’t mean your kids are ready to cruise a green run after one lesson.

 • Some ski schools offer half-day programs but not during school holidays.
 The ski resorts prefer full-day programs over holiday breaks.